Experienced Commercial Engaging Pragmatic Creative

 Accelerated Dispute Resolution

-The pressure on the courts to deal with claims and the time it takes to organise adjudication and arbitration means that business or contract is 'on hold' driven by the issues in dispute.
-Since most claims are either dropped or settled before they reach the courts, it makes sense to manage that process of negotiation as early as possible.
+Since most claims are either dropped or settled before they reach the courts, it makes sense to manage the process of negotiation as early as possible.
 Mediation and negotiation are not alternatives to litigation: they are an integral part of dispute management which includes the option to go to trial.